-The course is designed to cater for the needs of students, who are faced with a task of studying in a new academic environment and in a language which may not be their first language, or a language of instruction.
-The course serves as an introduction to university, where styles of teaching and learning differ from those at Secondary school level as they place more responsibility on the student.
-The course therefore focuses on the academic skills, which they need throughout their academic career and beyond.
+The MODULE is designed to cater for the needs of students, who are faced with a task of studying in a new academic environment and in a language which may not be their first language, or a language of instruction.
+The Module serves as an introduction to university, where styles of teaching and learning differ from those at Secondary school level as they place more responsibility on the student.
+The module therefore focuses on the academic skills, which they need throughout their academic career and beyond.

-AA.11 MODULE DESCRIPTOR: GENERAL NURSING SCIENCE 2
+AA.11 MODULE DESCRIPTOR: GENERAL NURSING SCIENCE II

-Module Title: General Nursing Science module 2
+Module Title: Code: General Nursing Science module II NNGN 3680

-Code: MNGN 3680
+NQF level: 6

-Contact Hours: 2+2hp
+Contact Hours: 2+8hrs clinical attachment

+Credits: 24

+Prerequisites: NNGN3510 and NNAB3559/3552

-Module assessment: Continuous assessment: 40% Examination: 50% 2x3 hour papers
+Continuous assessment: 50% Examination: 50% [2 x 3hr papers]